 Downtown Adventure is your go-to source for all things happening in the vibrant downtown area of Temple, Texas.
 Stay updated on concerts, museum exhibits, First Friday events, business milestones, new businesses, and city news that impact the heart of our city.

-First Fleet coming to Railroad & Heritage
+First Fleet on exhibit at Temple Railroad & Heritage Museum

-Grant: Downtown thriving but work remains
+Grant: Downtown thriving but much work still remains

 More clothing stores and improved sidewalks and roads are on City Council member Zoe Grant’s wishlist for downtown Temple.
 Grant serves District 2, which includes the downtown business and entertainment area.